ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Smuggler**<sup>(GTD)</sup>
 Whenever someone has something of value, usually illegal, that they need delivered discreetly, they call a smuggler.
 These rogues are experts at concealing, stealing, and blending in unnoticed to the common folk.
 They are also uniquely skilled at turning opportunities around when things are not going their way, and using whatever means necessary to achieve their goals.
 These slippery rogues are crafty and cunning and should not be underestimated.
 ## Savant
 *There are many wonderfully intelligent people in the world, but few are true Savants.
-Born with the innate desire to learn anything they can, and the potential for genius-level intellect, Savants spend their lives learning anything that those around them are willing to teach. (**Source: LaserLlama**)*
+Born with the innate desire to learn anything they can, and the potential for genius-level intellect, Savants spend their lives learning anything that those around them are willing to teach. (**Source: LaserLlama**)* Weak?
+Does this do much

 *Savants are hyper-focused on their chosen area of study and often become obsessed with learning all they can about their specialty.
 In their quest for discovery, Savants are willing to set aside any conviction, political, religious, or otherwise, to acquire the information they seek.
 To them, their desire for knowledge is more important than loyalty to any ideology.
 Often at great personal cost, Savants will not stop their research until they have made a revolutionary discovery in their area of study.
 It is not unusual to encounter one such scholar far from the safety of a university and its libraries.*